 This is an evolving post.
 Keep checking back in, we'll add more reasons over time.
 Let's see if we can make it to 100...

 The very act of writing things down forces us to bring complex thoughts in order.
-In many cases this will lead us to the realization that we have no clue about some of things that we thought we had figured out.
-Likewise, some problems might turn out to be easy to resolve or rather opportunities than problems.
+In many cases, this will lead us to the realization that we have no clue about some of the things that we thought we had figured out.
+Likewise, some problems might turn out to be easy to resolve or are rather opportunities and not problems.

-Looking back and assessing your experiences and decisions with hindsight is an essential ingredient of improvement and progress.
+Looking back and assessing your experiences and decisions in hindsight is an essential ingredient of improvement and progress.

 Forcing your brain at least once every day to recollect details about what happened will train the gray matter and make it better at this task over time, thus gradually improving short-term memory.

 Almost everyone would agree that it is boring to do the same things over and over again every single day.
 Yet, it is easy to adopt a very monotonous lifestyle without being actively aware of it.
 Keeping a journal will change that.

 Elaborating on #5... being forced to write down what you did on every given day might incentivize you to do small things that make the day special and worthwhile, even if it is just for the sake of having something interesting to log.

 It's a common practice to write "loud" thoughts down to take them off our minds.
 That is also why many people like to make lists.
 Once something is written down or expressed our brain usually drops it from the repeat loop.